Volodymyr Pavlovych Naumenko

-Volodymyr Pavlovych Naumenko (Володимир Павлович Науменко; 19 July 1852 – 8 July 1919) was a Ukrainian pedagogue and public figure in the city of Kyiv as well as a good publicist.
-Upon the establishment of the Central Council of Ukraine for couple of weeks he served as its chairman until Mykhailo Hrushevsky returned from his exile.
-Later Naumenko also was appointed as a minister of education.
+Volodymyr Pavlovych Naumenko (Володимир Павлович Науменко; 19 July 1852 – 8 July 1919) was a Ukrainian pedagogue, public figure and publicist.
+From 1893 to 1906, he was the chief editor of the monthly historical magazine Kievskaia starina (Kyivan Past).
+Naumenko served as deputy head of the Central Council of Ukraine, acting as its chairman until Mykhailo Hrushevsky returned from his exile, and was later appointed minister of education.
 He was executed by the Cheka for "counter-revolutionary activity".

-From 1893 to 1906, Naumenko was a chief editor of the monthly historical magazine Kievskaia starina (Kyivan Past).

 Early life and family

-Naumenko was born on 19 July 1852 in Novhorod-Siverskyi.
-His father Pavlo Osypovych Naumenko was a director of gymnasium (school).
+Volodymyr Naumenko was born on 19 July 1852 in Novhorod-Siverskyi to a family of educators.
+His father Pavlo Osypovych Naumenko was the director of a gymnasium.
 About his family tree Naumenko wrote the following:

-My family tree I known vaguely.
-I only know that my grandpa, of whom I never saw yet I was told, was extremely talented person and sharp politician who served for the county court in Lubny over an extensive period of time as a secretary.
+My family tree I know vaguely.
+I only know that my grandpa, whom I never saw [...], was an extremely talented person and sharp politician who served at the county court in Lubny over an extensive period of time as a secretary.

-Childhood Naumentko spent in Novhorod-Siverskyi and Bila Tserkva.
-In Kyiv he lived since 1861.
+Naumenko spent his childhood in Novhorod-Siverskyi and Bila Tserkva.
+In 1861 he mved to Kyiv.
 In 1868 Naumenko graduated from the 2nd Kyiv Gymnasium where he studied with his good friend Oleksandr Rusov.
 Naumenko also met with his father's friend Mykhaylo Maksymovych.
 From 12 September 1869 to 31 May 1873 Naumenko studied at the Department of History and Philology of Kiev University.
-After that he worked as intern at his native 2nd gymnasium.
+After that he worked as an intern at his native 2nd gymnasium.
+Naumenko later taught at several gymnasiums, Cadet Corps and Pavlo Galagan College in Kyiv.

-Public activities
+Early public activities

 On 18 October 1874 Naumenko married Vira Mykolaivna Shulhina, an aunt of Oleksander Shulhyn.
 At that time she graduated from the Kyiv Institute of noble girls.
 About same time Naumenko became a member of the Hromada secret society.
-Since 1875 he was its treasurer, while in 1876 Naumenko became among that group of dozen who after publishing the Ems Ukaz adopted decision to move their activities abroad.
-Since the 1900s Naumenko practically headed the organization and was a member of the Southwestern Department of Russian Geographic Society that was created in 1873 on the initiative of Old Hromada members.
-In 1906-10 he participated in activities of Prosvita.
-In 1902 Naumenko acquired the portion of land where Taras Shevchenko was buried and took care of all the hassle of caring after it and keeping it in order.
+Since 1875 he was its treasurer.
+In 1876 Naumenko joined a group of the society's members, who, following the publication of Ems Ukaz, adopted a decision to move their activities abroad.
+Starting from the 1890s, he was a member of Kyiv Literacy Society.
+Since the 1900s Naumenko practically headed the Old Hromada and was a member of the Southwestern Department of Russian Geographic Society that was created in 1873 on the initiative the organization's members.
+In 1906-10 he participated in the activities of Prosvita.
+In 1902 Naumenko acquired the plot of land where Taras Shevchenko was buried and put on himself the responsibility of keeping it in order.
+He also served as a member of a commission of the Russian Academy of Sciences headed by Aleksey Shakhmatov, and participated in a delegation which achieved the removal of government bans against the Ukrainian press.